 Responding To The COVID-19 Pandemic

 The COVID-19 pandemic has caused lasting health and economic consequences that require sustained recovery efforts.
-Even as the economy opens up, the national unemployment rate is nearly double the level prior to the pandemic.
+Even as businesses reopen, unemployment rates remain high, particularly for low-wage jobs and for Black and Latino workers.
 In the energy efficiency sector alone, nearly 272,000 jobs were lost in 2020 – the hardest hit clean energy sector due to the in-person, capital-intensive nature of the work.
 As energy efficiency was producing more new jobs than any other energy sector in 2019, this decline threatens to set the sector back for years to come without targeted recovery measures.

 While we will support a number of policy solutions, including longtime priorities such as expanding weatherization programs and federal financing opportunities, we have developed four priorities focused on stimulating economic activity and creating jobs: modernizing energy efficiency tax incentives, creating a federal grant program for small business energy efficiency retrofits, launching a campaign to retrofit critical public buildings, and expanding investments in efficient transportation and infrastructure.

 We will continue to update this page with the latest information and efforts, so please continue to check back.